It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-I much prefer that folks learn about sodium and salt.
+I much prefer that folks learn about sodium and salt so they can manage their sodium intake without using substitutes.
 Depending on your specific issues, limiting sodium to between 1,500 and 2,000 milligrams is what most doctors recommend.
-By keeping track of your sodium intake you can enjoy food and not have to worry about using replacements for salt.
-There is good evidence that over time your taste buds will learn to need less sodium in your food for foods to taste salty enough.
+By keeping track of your sodium intake you can still enjoy your food and not have to worry about using replacements for salt.
+The good news is that there is good evidence that over time your taste buds will learn to need less sodium in your food for foods to taste salty enough to you.

-It's key to know how to read food labels and there's more about salt here:
+It's important to know how to read food labels and there's more about salt here:

 Hold the Salt : The Dr. Gourmet Diet Plan Coaching Essays